Sale FLC: 07/10/2021

-In this qualification, you will learn to maintain safe agricultural working practices across a huge range of areas, including cropping, dairy, livestock production, chemical usage, agribusiness, irrigation, operating and maintaining machinery, organic production, controlling pests, and more.
-Become a highly regarded supervisor sooner with this qualification.
+You’ll learn to maintain safe agricultural working practices across a huge range of areas, including cropping, dairy, livestock production, chemical usage, agribusiness, irrigation, operating and maintaining machinery, organic production, controlling pests and more.

 Qualifications and RecognitionUpon successful completion of this course students will be eligible to receive the Certificate IV in Agriculture (Traineeship).